ietf-wg-cellar/flac-specification/flac.md

 The number of header packets MAY be 0, which means the number of packets that follow is unknown.
 This first packet MUST NOT share a Ogg page with any other packets.
 This means the first page of an logical stream of FLAC-in-Ogg is always 79 bytes.

 Following the first packet are one or more header packets, each of which contains a single metadata block.
-The first of these packets MUST be a vorbis comment metadata block.
+The first of these packets SHOULD be a vorbis comment metadata block, for historic reasons.
 This is contrary to unencapsulated FLAC streams, where the order of metadata blocks is not important except for the streaminfo block and where a vorbis comment metadata block is optional.

 Following the header packets are audio packets.
 Each audio packet contains a single FLAC frame.
 The first audio packet MUST start on a new Ogg page, i.e. the last metadata block MUST finish its page before any audio packets are encapsulated.